thejray/llm-bedrock/README.md

 - `us.amazon.nova-micro-v1:0` (alias: `nova-micro`) - cheapest and fastest, text only
 - `us.amazon.nova-lite-v1:0` (alias: `nova-lite`) - can handle text, images and PDFs
+- `us.amazon.nova-pro-v1:0` (alias: `nova-pro`) - can handle text, images and PDFs, second best
-- `us.amazon.nova-pro-v1:0` (alias: `nova-pro`) - can handle text, images and PDFs, best and most expensive
+- `us.amazon.nova-premier-v1:0` (alias: `nova-premier`) - can handle text, images and PDFs, best and most expensive

 Run a prompt like this: